Christy-Hu/IDS-702/README.md

 # IDS-702
-# Final Project for IDS - 702 class
+# Final Project for IDS - 702